igor-marinho/igor-marinho/README.md

 - 👋 Hi, I’m @igor-marinho
-- 👀 I’m interested in DevOps concepts and tools
+- 👀 I’m interested in DevOps and IaC concepts and tools
-- 🌱 I’m currently learning Kubernetes and CI/CD
-- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me ...

 <!---
 igor-marinho/igor-marinho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.